Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

-# Reasoning Data Pipeline for Supervised Fine-Tuning of LLMs
+# Reasoning Enhancing Data Pipeline for Explicit Memory
-This repository contains a complete data curation and filtering pipeline for preparing high-quality datasets for Supervised Fine-Tuning (SFT) of Large Language Models (LLMs), with a focus on enhancing logical, mathematical, coding, and linguistic reasoning capabilities.
+This repository contains a complete data curation and filtering pipeline for preparing reasoning-enhancing datasets for Supervised Fine-Tuning (SFT) of Explicit-Memory LLMs, with a focus on enhancing logical, mathematical, coding, and linguistic reasoning capabilities.

 ## 📝 Overview